espocrm/documentation/docs/development/metadata/fields.md

 ## fieldDefs

-Definitions to carry to ORM attribute defs.
+Definitions to be set in ORM attribute defs.

 ## valueFactoryClassName